Specific Objectives

 Formulae

-For Example is the formula to find the area of a circle of radius r units.
+For example, the formula to find the area of a circle of radius r units is:

 ecolebooks.com

-To change the subject, apply the same rules as we have applied to normal equations.
+To change the subject, apply the same rules as for normal equations:

 1. Add the same variable to both sides.